varnerlab/CHEME-5660-Markets-Mayhem-Book/infrastructure.md

 Grades will be computed from 3 take-home prelims (dates/times indicated on the course calendar), a final group project (scheduled by the University), and a participation score.
 The take-home prelims are collectively worth 60%, while the group project is worth 30% of your final grade.
 Class participation, problem set attempts, and other designated assignments will collectively account for 10% of your final grade.

-### Problem sets and participation
-This course will have optional weekly problem sets, which will be discussed in the discussion section(s) each week.
-Thus, while problem sets are optional (unless specified otherwise), we expect everyone to attempt every problem and to participate in the discussion section:
+This course will have weekly hands-on case studies completed as teams in the discussion section(s).
+We expect everyone to attempt every case study and to participate in the discussion section:

-* The teaching team reserves the right to collect entire problem sets or specific questions of problem sets throughout the course.
+* The teaching team reserves the right to collect and grade entire case studies or specific questions of case studies throughout the course.

-* Group work is welcome (and encouraged) on problem sets and course projects, but the prelim exams must be completed individually.
+* Teamwork is welcome (and encouraged) on case studies and course projects, but the take-home exams must be completed individually.

 ## Course policies
 Scientists and engineers are responsible for maintaining a very high degree of professional integrity in their work.
 As a student, this means strictly adhering to the Cornell Code of Academic Integrity and the specific policies detailed in your courses.
 Please review Cornell’s academic integrity policy if you are not already familiar with it.